Winterfell (Game of Thrones episode)

 "Winterfell" is the first episode of the eighth season of HBO's medieval fantasy television series Game of Thrones.
 The title of the episode refers to the castle Winterfell, where much of the episode takes place.
 The 68th episode of the series overall, it was written by Dave Hill and directed by David Nutter.
 It first aired on HBO on April 14, 2019.

 In the episode, Daenerys Targaryen and Jon Snow arrive in Winterfell with Unsullied and Dothraki forces, after Jon Snow has pledged his allegiance to her.
 At Winterfell, Jon reunites with his Stark siblings Bran and Arya.
 In the Narrow Sea, Theon Greyjoy attempts to rescue his sister Yara, who is held captive by his uncle Euron.
 In King's Landing, Qyburn hires Bronn to assassinate Jaime and Tyrion Lannister should either survive the war.

-"Winterfell" received a positive reception from critics and viewers, with many praising the pacing and character interactions.
-At the 71st Primetime Emmy Awards, the episode was nominated for Outstanding Single-Camera Picture Editing for a Drama Series, and was Sophie Turner's pick to support her nomination for Outstanding Supporting Actress in a Drama Series.

 Plot

 In King's Landing

 Qyburn informs Cersei Lannister that the White Walkers have breached the Wall.
 Euron Greyjoy arrives with Yara Greyjoy as his prisoner.
 Euron and Cersei start a relationship.
 Qyburn visits Bronn and presents him with the crossbow Tyrion used to assassinate his father Tywin Lannister.
 Should Jaime and Tyrion survive the war against the dead, Cersei wants Bronn to assassinate them.